Skilled Labour Force

 - Certificate of Registration

-- Trade License (if operating within a city or town)
+- Trade License (if operating in city/town)

-- Business Plan (New businesses)
+- Business Plan (new businesses)

-- Local Bank Statement (6 months transactions for new businesses)
+- Local Bank Statement (6 months)

-- Income Tax Certificate (Tax Identification Number TIN #)
+- Income Tax Certificate (TIN)

 - Business Plan

-- Local Bank Statement (6 months transactions)
+- Local Bank Statement (6 months)

 - Land Title/Lease

-- Updated Land payment receipt
+- Updated Land Payment Receipt

 Please Note: